 AirLock buoyancy system helps land horizontal casing

 The AirLock™ system facilitates landing casing strings in horizontal wells, at nominal cost and without altering casing and cementing operations.
 Unlike conventional float shoe systems, the unique AirLock seal allows the vertical casing section to be filled with fluid, while the lateral section remains air-filled and buoyant.
-The enhanced buoyancy reduces sliding friction more than 50%, while the enhanced weight of the vertical section provides the force needed to push the string all the way to the toe of the well.
+The enhanced buoyancy reduces sliding friction up to 50%, while the enhanced weight of the vertical section provides the force needed to push the string all the way to the toe of the well.

 The simple and passive AirLock system consists of only two components that are made up in the casing string during run-in.
 The debris-trap that is installed in a casing connection just above the float shoe, and the seal collar is installed at a point that will be just above the radius.
 The seal collar contains a breakable ceramic seal that locks air in the lower section while the upper section is run and filled with fluid.
 After the casing is landed, surface pressure is increased to fragment the disc at a predetermined pressure, leaving an unrestricted casing bore.
-Disc fragments are collected by the AirLock debris trap, and cementing operations are performed as usual.
+Seal fragments are collected by the AirLock debris trap, and cementing operations are performed as usual.

 More than 3,000 AirLock systems have been installed, and casing has landed on the first attempt more than 99% of the time.